BabylonJS/OldDocumentationSite/content/How_To/mesh/Solid_Particle_System.md

 Your SPS is then ready to manage particles.
 So now :
 * Init all your particles : set their positions, colors, uvs, age, etc with `initParticles()`
 * Call `setParticles()` to update the SPS mesh and to draw it.
-* If you particles have to be animated, define their individual behavior in `updateParticle(particle)` and just call `setParticles()` within the render loop.
+* If your particles have to be animated, define their individual behavior in `updateParticle(particle)` and just call `setParticles()` within the render loop.

 ## Basic Usage